dvhar/csvquery/README.md

 ```
 ./cql "select from stuff.csv"
 ```
-Start http server to run queries from web browser gui or to view query language documentation:
+Start http server to run queries from web browser interface or to view query language documentation:
 ```
 ./cql
 ```